glegoux/mdf/README.md

 ## Use

-We can write your own solution in you are a bash terminal :
+We can write your own solution in you are a Bourne Shell :

 1) Choose your session (for instance go to `2014/`).